rana/ora/README.md

 }
 ```

-Or, a '*ResultSet' may be specified to 'Statement.Execute' prepared with a stored procedure accepting
+Or, a `*ResultSet` may be specified to `Statement.Execute` prepared with a stored procedure accepting
 an OUT SYS_REFCURSOR parameter:

 ```go